junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 He heads to the door, but pauses at the threshold, thinks for a second and turns back.
 Pointing at the pot plant, he asks Sammandriel, "Is that Cas's plant?"

 The young man is slightly surprised, looking up at him with misty eyes.
 "Yes, I believe it is," he answers.
-"It's always there since I moved into this office, and I've been watering it."
+"It's been always there since I moved into this office, and I've been watering it."

 Dean wets his dried lips.
 "Would you mind if I have it?
 It's very important to me, and I would like to have something to remember him by."